vineet-op/Paytm-main/README.md

-## A paytm like applicatuon were users can send or receive and perform transaction on dummy money.
+## A Paytm like application were users can send or receive and perform transactions on dummy money.

 ## Signup